 The public performance of musical works is one of the copyright rights that will be benefited by the 20-year extension.
-But-ironically-in title II of the bill, Mr. President, we are cutting back on that right by expanding the exemption that currently exists in the Copyright Act for "mom-and-pop" establishments.
+But-ironically-in title II of the bill, Mr. President, we are cutting back on that right by expanding the exemption that currently exists in the copyright Act for "mom-and-pop" establishments.
 Because of the public performance right, businesses that use music to attract customers are required to obtain a license.
-The licenses can be obtained from the performing rights organizations (PROs), namely, ASCAP, BMI, and SESAC.
-The PROs, in turn, pay the owners of copyright in
+The licenses can be obtained from the performing rights or granizations (PROS), namely, ASCAP, BMI, and SESAC.
+The PROS, in turn, pay the owners of copyright in in turn, pay the owners of copyright in